All Episodes

 No, nope.

-I'm doing mostly radio and television, and and uh people people can go to USID or they can go to Gingwish Productions uh to get the book, and and uh we're very excited about it.
+And people can go to EuroSide or they can go to Gingrich Productions to get the book.

-All right, thanks, Mr. Speaker.
+Thanks, Mr. Speaker.

 This is the real Russia story.

-Here in the world we have organized and led the three quarters of a century to abandon the ideals we have advanced around the globe, to refuse the obligations of international leadership, and our duty to remain the last best hope of earth for the sake of some half-baked, spurious nationalism cooked up by people who would rather find scapegoats than solve problems.
+Here the world we have organized and led the three-quarters of a century to abandon the ideals we have advanced around the globe, to refuse the obligations of international leadership and our duty to remain the last best hope of earth for the sake of some half-baked,

-This is un is as unpatriotic as an attachment to any other tired dogma of the past that Americans consigned to the ash cheat the ash heap of history.
+spurious nationalism cooked up by people who would rather find scapegoats than solve problems is as unpatriotic as an attachment to any other tired dogma of the past that Americans consigned to the ash heap of history.

-If you want to be a part of the program, we've been talking at length on how Donald Trump is totally almost single-handedly now dismantling Obama's imperial presidency and the latest on the Iranian deal and the latest on the health care deal last week are just the two biggest examples.
+And the latest on the Iranian deal and the latest on the health care deal last week are just the two biggest examples.

-Joining us now is Senator Rand Paul, who was very instrumental in getting the president to pay attention to this 1974 law that w exempted corporations that had businesses in different states.
+Joining us now is Senator Rand Paul, who was very instrumental in getting the president to pay attention to this 1974 law that exempted corporations that had businesses in different states.

-It allowed these businesses to buy their health care across state lines, and basically it was a cooperative and they weren't subject to the burden of state law, nor the subject to the burdens of the ACA Obamacare rules and regulations.
+And basically, it was a cooperative and they weren't subject to the burden of state law, nor subject to the burdens of the ACA Obamacare rules and regulations.

 And now people can form their own cooperations, associations, and they have the ability to have the same benefits that the corporations do.

-That means the buying power that let's say restaurant workers would have, or radio workers would have, or any industry workers would have.
+That means the buying power that, let's say, restaurant workers would have or radio workers would have or any industry workers would have.

-They can now buy across state lines once this is implemented.
+They can now buy across state lines.

-They can have the buying power, purchasing power of big groups.
+Once this is implemented, they can have the buying power, purchasing power of big groups.

-They can buy across state lines, and they could even get plans like, for example, a catastrophic plan, which is illegal under Obama.
+And they could even get plans like, for example, a catastrophic plan, which is illegal under Obama.

-The single best thing that could have happened for Obamacare, considering the colossal failure of Republicans uh to keep their promise to repeal it and replace it.
+The single best thing that could have happened for Obamacare, considering the colossal failure of Republicans to keep their promise to repeal it and replace it.

 Rand Paul was instrumental in all of this.